 If you are unsure about what plagiarism or another form of academic dishonesty are, please reach out to me to discuss it as soon as possible.
 An allegation of an academic integrity violation of this section may be referred for further review and could result in disciplinary action.

-The Student Counseling Center (SCC) provides confidential and professional virtual mental health counseling services, resources, and referrals to support the academic and personal success, health, and well-being of Adelphi students without additional charge.
-Counselors are available to help students cope with a variety of stressors and personal issues that may interfere with their academic and personal experiences.
-The SCC also supports students who may be feeling suicidal or in crisis.
+Services are provided in person and virtually.
+Counselors help students understand and cope with a variety of stressors and personal issues that may interfere with their academic and personal experiences.
+The SCC also supports students experiencing mental health distress or who are in crisis.
 To schedule an appointment, call (516) 877-3646 or email scc@adelphi.edu.
-If you need immediate assistance, walk-in services are available during the fall and spring semesters Monday-Friday, 9:00 a.m.–5:00 p.m.
+If you need immediate assistance, walk-in services are available year-round Monday-Friday, 9:00 a.m.–5:00 p.m.
 Additional information can also be found at scc.adelphi.edu.

 Need support when the SCC is not available?
 For 24/7 emergency counseling, referral, or assistance, please contact: